The untold story that chronicles the thought provoking life of Southwest Aboriginal artist Revel Cooper.

 As a result of the research and development of project Revel, various outcomes are continually in the process of being achieved.

 1. A meeting including as many of Revel’s family members as possible is being held in July 2018 to talk about creating a family trust/contact group that can be referred to when people or organisations are wanting to use Revel’s artwork.
 So far we have Cathy Coomer (who has been advocating for this all along), Valma Williams (nee Johns), Wendy Hayden, Elaine Wallam and Sandra Hill interested in being involved.
 I have sent information to various other members of the family who I hope will be able to participate.
-This is a first and we are hoping that it may set precedent to many more to come.
+This is a West Australian first and we are hoping that it may set precedent for many other families who may want to go down this path.

 2. Jan James has investigated Revel's remains at the Fawkner Cemetary in Melbourne.
 He is buried three plots deep in an unmarked paupers grave and Jan has worked out a way to legally exhume his remains to bring them back to Western Australia for burial if his family want it to happen.

-4. Information about Revel are being spread far and wide to his family members who didn't know about the talents beheld by him (especially the younger generation).
+4. Information about Revel is being spread far and wide to his family members who didn't know about the talents beheld by him (especially the younger generation).

 5. According to Revels letters he has a daughter who was adopted out in the early 1960's. family members are discussing the possibilities of putting a legal proposition together to find her.